 Here are the scripts I use to connect to a machine via slurm and have the ports configured so I call access the notebook via http://localhost:8889 where the code is executing on a GPU in a cluster.

 cluster.head.node The DNS address of your clusters entry machine.
 This should be a machine where you can submit jobs.
 Also, this guide will use the port number

-I have my laptop configured to forward ports automatically so I just need to type “ssh cluster.head.node” To have this setup you need to modify your local ssh config as follows:
+You can configure your laptop to forward ports automatically so you can just type “ssh cluster.head.node” To have this setup you need to modify your local ssh config as follows:

 ==~/.ssh/config======== Host cluster.head.node User username LocalForward 8889 127.0.0.1:8889 ====================

 Then you need to launch a job on your clusters head node so the jupyter command will run on a compute node.
-This example uses slurm.
+This example uses slurm:

 Everyone should have a unique port and tmp folder when using this config.

 Setting a password

 If the webpage doesn’t prompt you to mset a password then follow these instructions.
 More info here

 Generate the hash of your password like this in a python shell: